Spelunking & Caving in Bend, Oregon

 Because of the unique nature of the lava tubes — they are underground and at a constant temperature of 45 degrees — Wanderlust Tours offers cave exploration trips year-round.
 Caving offers the perfect break from the mountain during your winter vacation, or a breath of cool air when you are here in the summer.
 Find out more about exploring a cave on your next Bend vacation here.

 Another popular attraction for cave exploration is at the Lava River Caves run by the U.S. Forest Service.
-The caves are located off Hwy.
-97, adjacent to the Lava Lands Visitor Center.
-This is the longest, continuous lava tube in Oregon, running nearly 7,000 feet and it is a great beginner cave that the whole family can explore, with reinforcements like railings and concrete steps to guide you along the way.
+The caves are located off Hwy 97, adjacent to the Lava Lands Visitor Center.
+This is the longest, continuous lava tube in Oregon, running nearly 7,000 feet.
+It is a great beginner cave that the whole family can explore, with reinforcements like railings and concrete steps to guide you along the way.
 Lantern rentals are available at the visitor center along with interpretive maps for a self-guided tour.

 |>> Aerial Tours & Scenic Flights||>> Bend Ale Trail Beer Tour